Sermon: Faith and the Christian Fight (Part One)

 John 6:63 It is the spirit that quickens; the flesh profits nothing: the words that I speak unto you, they are spirit, and they are life.

 What God does, combined with the hearing of the gospel, is what puts us on the track for salvation and the providing of life by God.
 Now "hearing," or more correctly "listening," makes it even more specific.
 It is probably the most consistent and frequent exhortation Jesus made throughout His entire ministry.
 If we do not provide thoughtful listening, we will not have faith in the right object, and we will not produce the correct works.
 Regardless of the context in which "faith" appears, there is always a mixture of the elements of believing, knowing, understanding, trusting, and sometimes even a bold conviction locked together and pointed toward a specific object.
 And almost always, within the Bible, that object is God, or Jesus Christ, or the Word of God, or any number of messengers sent by God, whether angel, prophet, or minister.

 Do you remember what Jesus told the disciples there in John 10 when He sent them out?
-He said, "If somebody will not listen to you, just leave."
-They are not going to listen.
+He said, "If somebody won't listen to you, just leave."
+They're not going to listen.
 He said, "Shake the dust off your feet, and go on."
 And then He added, "It is going to be more tolerable for Sodom and Gomorrah in the day of judgment than it will be for them."
-And then the last thing listed in that chapter is, "He that receives you, receives me, and he who receives Me receives the Father."
-You see, there is an unbroken chain up and down that leads directly to the Father - the ultimate object of the faith that saves: God the Father, God the Son, and their Word.
+And then the last thing listed in that chapter is, "He that receives you, receives Me, and he who receives Me receives the Father."
+You see, there is an unbroken chain up and down that leads directly to the Father—the ultimate object of the faith that saves: God the Father, God the Son, and Their Word.

 I want you to go back to the book of Hebrews again, this time to chapter 10.
 The subject of faith that paves the way for Paul's expounding of it in chapter 11 is introduced in chapter 10, verses 35 through 39.